navodissa/nwitter/README.md

 # Nwitter
-Replica of a social media platform
+A replica of a social media platform